jgrebol/ESIpy/docs/source/theory.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Bond Order Alternation (BOA) reflects the alternation of the delocalization indices along a conjugated circuit and
-is built upon the BLA premise (see below in the Geometrical Aromaticity Indicators section):
+is built upon the BLA premise (see below in the :ref:`Geometrical Indicators` section):

 .. math::

    \text{BOA}(\mathscr{A}) = \frac{1}{n_1} \sum_{i=1}^{n_1} \delta(A_{2i-1},A_{2i}) - \frac{1}{n_2} \sum_{i=1}^{n_2} \delta(A_{2i},A_{2i+1})

 where :math:`n_1 = \lfloor (n+1)/2 \rfloor` and :math:`n_2 = \lfloor n/2 \rfloor`, being :math:`\lfloor x \rfloor` the
-floor function of :math:`x` returning the largest integer less or equal than :math`x`.
+floor function of :math:`x` returning the largest integer less or equal than :math:`x`.
 As well as for the BLA index, for odd-centered closed
 circuits this index may fail, so instead the :math:`\text{BOA}_c` index should be used as the comparison
 of :math:`\delta(A_i, A_{i+1}) - \delta(A_{i+1}, A_{i+2})`: